incalia/schedy-client/samples/database/README.md

 schedy add MinimizeSimple manual
 ```

-This create a new experience called *MinimizeSimple*.
+This creates a new experience called *MinimizeSimple*.
 The keyword *manual*
 tells Schedy that you are going to manage the jobs of this experiment yourself.
 More on that later.

-Now, you try many values of `x` and `y` to find which one works the best.
+Now, let's try many values of `x` and `y` to find which one works the best.
 If
 you do it by hand, you can record all your results in Schedy by creating new
 jobs.
 For each job, tell Schedy which parameters you tried, and what result you
 obtained.